ryashpal/EHR-QC-Demo-Tutorial/docs/source/index.rst

 #.
 Python 3.8 or above
 #.
 Postgres DB (required only for data standardisation, but not for preprocessing)
 #.
 Docker (optional)
 #.
-Access to any EHR data in csv formar
+Access to any EHR data in csv format

 Timetable